Choose from Many Colorful Ikat Fabrics

 You can read more about the show and see images from it at: Ikat Textiles of Indonesia.

-Another great museum for the decorative arts is The Victoria and Albert Museum in London.
+Another great museum of the decorative arts is The Victoria and Albert Museum in London.
 In fact, the "V& A" is widely known for its fabulous Textile Department.
 They have many Ikats and have documented the History of Ikat Fabric as well as the process of making Ikats.

 There have even been Ikat Forums to study the history of Ikats.